Trump loves to take credit for a soaring Dow. But what if it sinks?

 "Stock Market at an all-time high.
 That doesn't just happen!"
 Trump tweeted on Thursday, after the Dow Jones hit the 22,000 mark for the first time ever, on Wednesday.

+Trump set the precedent tying the stock market to the presidency back in 2012.
+On November 7, the day after Obama won a second term as president, Donald Trump tweeted, “The stock market and US dollar are both plunging today.
+Welcome to @BarackObama’s second term.”

+But since that time, he expressed open skepticism about the veracity of stock values — figures that were much lower than the 22,000 he touted this week.
+In a February 2016 CNBC interview, he called the market a “bubble,” a claim he repeated later, claiming the market was only being propped up by the Fed’s low-interest rate policy.

-But financial experts say that although corporate earnings, especially Apple’s strong quarter, were key to pushing the index over 22,000, the market is also expecting the Trump administration to deliver policies that benefit corporate America.
+Financial experts say that while corporate earnings, especially Apple’s strong quarter, were key to pushing the index over 22,000, the market is also expecting the Trump administration to deliver policies that benefit corporate America.

 Related: Apple Helps Propel Dow to New Record High of 22,000